apeltzer/EAGER-GUI/docs/contents/installation.rst

 .. code-block:: bash

-   singularity exec -B /path/to/your/data:/data shup://apeltzer/eager-gui eagercli /data
+   singularity exec -B /path/to/your/data:/data  /home/<username>/Downloads/apeltzer-EAGER-GUI-master.img eagercli /data
+   #again, keep the same path to your data and specify the ".img" path as before.

 This will run the analysis procedure on your machine using the ``eagercli`` application inside the container.